-"Good-bye, mother," said Hilda, "good-bye We've only ten minutes before the train starts!
+"Good-bye, mother," said Hilda, "good-bye.
+We've only ten minutes before the train starts!"

 Mrs. Sheridan groaned loud and long.

 "Oh, dear; oh, dear!" she cried, "my own children are leaving me!
-How different thing are since I was a girl!
-Then, nobody even thought of objecting to a thrashing from their parents.
-Oh, deary me, to think I should be left in my old days alone in the world, to sel coffee and sugar!
+How different things are since I was a girl!
+Then, no body ever thought of objecting to a thrashing from their parents.
+Oh, deary me, to think I should be left in my old days alone in the world, to sell coffee and sugar!
 Who is to fill the flour-bags?"

 "I thought you agreed we were taking the right course, mother?"
-"So I do!" replied Mrs. Sheridan, weeping copiously, "but it's a sad thing to part, all the same!"